 It doesn’t say “No Irish Here” anywhere on that poster.

-Thanks for the Comment, and you are quiet correct it doesn’t.
+Thanks for the Comment, and you are quite correct it doesn’t.
 However it does say “No More Migrants”.
-The migrants are Irish speakers, therefore the “No Irish Here”, a reference to the Irish language and FG’s historic antipathy to the language (and its speakers).
+The migrants are Irish-speakers, therefore the “No Irish Here”, a reference to the Irish language and FG’s historic antipathy to the language (and those who speak it).